DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: The computation of conditional correlation

-A key challenge in analyzing time series is to accurately quantify the autocorrelation structure within the label sequence without the confounding influence of the historical sequence~\cite{wang2024tifsescm,li2024icmlrelaxing}.
-Standard metrics like the Pearson correlation are insufficient for this task, as they cannot disentangle the dependencies among future time steps from their shared dependence on the past~\cite{li2024nipsremoving,li2024kdddebiased}.
+Quantifying the autocorrelation structure of the label sequence is challenging due to the confounding effect of the history sequence~\citep{li2024icmlrelaxing,li2024nipsremoving}.
+Specifically, as discussed in our previous studies~\citep{wang2025iclrfredf,wang2025nipstimeo1}, dependencies among future time steps are difficult to disentangle from spurious correlations stemming from their shared dependence on the historical inputs.
+It renders standard measures such as the Pearson correlation coefficient unreliable.

-To address this, we employ the partial correlation coefficient to measure the conditional autocorrelation.
-This allows us to assess the relationship between any two time steps in the label sequence while controlling for the linear effects of the entire historical sequence.
-Our implementation is based on the standard procedure for computing partial correlation, which is also implemented in statistical software like MATLAB's `partialcorr` function.\footnote{Implementation is available at \url{https://www.mathworks.com/help/stats/partialcorr.html}}
+To address this issue, we employ partial correlation to characterize the autocorrelation structure of the label sequence.
+It quantifies the correlation between pairs of future time steps while conditioning on the history sequence, thereby removing spurious correlations.
+The implementation follows standard procedures, as in MATLAB’s \texttt{partialcorr} function.\footnote{Implementation is available at \url{https://www.mathworks.com/help/stats/partialcorr.html}}

-The procedure can be described as follows.
-Let $X$ be the historical sequence (the control variables) and $Y$ be the label sequence.
-To compute the partial correlation between two time steps, $Y_t$ and $Y_{t'}$, conditioned on $X$, we follow a two-stage regression process.
-We first isolate the variance in $Y_t$ and $Y_{t'}$ that cannot be explained by $X$.
-This is achieved by training two separate linear regression models using ordinary least squares (OLS).
-The residuals from these models, $\epsilon_t$ and $\epsilon_{t'}$, represent the parts of $Y_t$ and $Y_{t'}$ that are linearly independent of $X$.
-The partial correlation between $Y_t$ and $Y_{t'}$, conditioned on $X$, is then calculated as the standard Pearson correlation between their respective residuals.
-This process effectively measures the linear relationship between $Y_t$ and $Y_{t'}$ after accounting for the influence of the historical context $X$.